alfredojavier55/wid-Global_index/README.md

 ## Literature review:

-Use pubmed2csv.py to transform pubmed text file to a column csv version (check imput-output)
+Use pubmed2csv.py to transform pubmed text file (example: pubmed_asf.txt) to a column csv version (check imput-output)

 Use clasifier.ipyn to classify and extract using the promt on a jupiter notebook (ollama library)